Thomas Gage, 1st Viscount Gage

 Thomas Gage, 1st Viscount Gage (c.
-1695 – 21 December 1754) of High Meadow, Gloucestershire and later Firle Place, Sussex, was a British landowner and politician who sat in the House of Commons as a Whig for 33 years between 1717 and 1754.
+1695 – 21 December 1754) was a British landowner and Whig politician who sat in the House of Commons of Great Britain between 1717 and 1754.

 Early life

 Gage was the eldest son of Joseph Gage of Shirburn Castle and Elizabeth Penruddock, the daughter and heiress of Sir George Penruddock.
 He succeeded his father-in-law to High Meadow in 1714.

 He converted to the Church of England in 1715, perhaps to enable him to sit in parliament.